 The reverse lunge is an exercise that you can do anytime you must lower your body.
 You can perform it several times per day instead of bending.

 5. Get off your… you know

 Avoid sitting for extended periods of time.
-For every 30 min of sitting, spend one to two minutes standing.
+For every 30 minutes of sitting, spend 1 to 2 minutes standing.
 At work, use the opportunity to take bathroom breaks, get something else done, etc.

 It helps to exercise the legs and to mobilize the hips.

 There are many things you can do at work right now to help overcome the discomfort that it is constantly causing you.
 Even while you are at your desk, there are some practical ideas you can follow.

 6. When you just can’t get away from your seat, do a partial lunge